BITSS-OPA/opa-deworming/code/01_final_opa.md

 #### Assessing computational reproducibility of original results

 Without externalities, the original analysis (@baird2016worms) obtains a present value of costs of 11.78 (table 5, column 3, and adding rows 6 and 3).
 Including externalities, they obtain a present value of benefits of 25.2 (table 5, column 3, and adding rows 6 and 3 and 7).
-Following the steps described in this section, this analysis obtains the same result (11.7761881 and 25.1962131, respectively, without rounding).
+Following the steps described in this section, this analysis obtains the same result (11.7761881 and 25.1962131, respectively, without rounding; 26.6189214 and 56.9535752 in 2017 USD PPP).